junglesta/wherenodoctor/__LAB/chapters/13-some-very-common-sicknesses.md

 >**Any child with watery diarrhea is in danger of dehydration**

-It is important that everyone—especially mothers—know the signs of dehydration and how to prevent and treat it.
+It is important that everyoneespecially mothersknow the signs of dehydration and how to prevent and treat it.

 ## Signs of dehydration: